 in Budapest, 1938

-On 18 May, we marked 80 years since the founding of the Halas & Batchelor studio with a special live event on Facebook hosted by the London Animation Club - you can view it on the LAC YouTube channel, by clicking here.
-This was followed by the premiere of Richard Shaw's documentary 'The Animated World of Halas and Batchelor' on SkyArts.
+In 2020, there was a special live event on Facebook to mark the 80th anniversary of the studio, hosted by the London Animation Club.
+You can still view it on the LAC YouTube channel, by clicking here.
+This was followed by the premiere of Richard Shaw's documentary, 'The Animated World of Halas and Batchelor' on SkyArts.

-We were delighted that the Hungarian Cultural Centre ran a live broadcast in July of the documentary 'The Animated World of Halas and Batchelor' followed by a Q&A session chaired by Martin Pickles from LAC, with Vivien Halas, daughter of Halas & Batchelor, her brother Paul Halas, Animator Joanna Quinn and Jez Stewart, Curator of Animation for the BFI.
+The Hungarian Cultural Centre then ran a live broadcast in July of the documentary 'The Animated World of Halas and Batchelor' followed by a Q&A session chaired by Martin Pickles from LAC, with Vivien Halas, daughter of Halas & Batchelor, her brother Paul Halas, Animator Joanna Quinn and Jez Stewart, Curator of Animation for the BFI.
 The online event was held as part of the Insiders/ Outsiders Festival, and you can watch the Q&A online here.

 A beautiful hard cover edition of 'Animal Farm' featuring Joy Batchelor's illustrations has just been published in Korea by BIR Publishing, South Korea.